johnsonjh/VEDIT/README.md

 ## Future

-* A few files still need to be located:
+* A few files still need to be located, for completeness.
+Of course, these variants can be easily created from the included sources, but having them as exactly as originally distributed would be useful for comparison and archival purposes:
-  * `VPLUSZM.SET`: File to configure the Z80 Memory mapped version.
+  * `VPLUSZM.SET`: Pre-built "factory" Z80 Memory mapped version.
-  * `VPLUS8M.SET`: File to configure the 8080 Memory mapped version.
+  * `VPLUS8M.SET`: Pre-built "factory" 8080 Memory mapped version.
 []()

 []()